isabella232/formatrix/2021/readme.txt

 next idea, possibly for 3d inside sphere, but sphere can be remastered from 2d  3 4 5 sphere primitives

 `using-python` folder is trying produce solid flow, without preparing before every partion of calculation.
+Much slower than wxMaxima, and used option `check=False` for sympy solver.
+Matrix indices in flow python3 vs wxMaxima now looks different.
+But python code looks more clear.